 Stephen’s opening remarks: We have been invited here today to witness and celebrate with Groom and Bride as they become one in marriage.
 They are taking the first step of their new beginning as husband and wife; their new life together.
 The ability and desire for one human being to love another is perhaps the most precious and fulfilling gift that has been entrusted to us.
 It is an all-consuming task, a lifelong endeavor — the journey we’ve been preparing for all of our lives.
 Loving someone is a reason to stretch beyond our limits, to become more for the sake of the other.
 It is to look into the soul of your beloved and accept what you see.
 Loving is the ultimate commitment which challenges us to become all that we are meant to be.
 As they join in marriage today, Groom and Bride are announcing to the world that they are welcoming that challenge.

 Stephen’s opening remarks: Today is a very special day, we are here with bride and groom to witness their commitment as they become husband and wife.
-Today you enter into the most intimate, rewarding and challenging relationships of life, becoming one in marriage.
+Today you enter into one of the most intimate, rewarding and challenging relationships of life, becoming one in marriage.
 You are adding to your life today not only the affection your heart desires; not only the happy companionship you will enjoy together; but you add the quality of a lifetime helpmate to your relationship.
 In love you agree to be a strength to each other, you agree to carry a part of one another’s responsibilities, and then you hold to one another as you, by faith, give of yourself to the utmost.
 If you give yourself in love, become selfless for each other, your life together will be filled with an abundance of joy and appreciation.

 Stephen’s opening remarks: Groom & Bride, God knew this day would come in your life and He has a reason and purpose for both of you in His divine plan.
 At first glance, you may have thought becoming friends was just part of everyday life, but it was part of God’s divine plan to bring the two of you together.
 I’m thankful that God can take the broken, the hurt, the confused and make us whole again.
 He is a God of second chances.
 God extends His mercy, grace, love, kindness and compassion to fulfill His purpose in our life.
 We all have challenges and struggles that we go through, shattered hopes and dreams, but it is a blessing to know that we can trust in our loving Father to see us through, that He will bless us and lead us to that someone special.
 God loves us and mends our broken roads of yesterday and will lead us to the future He has planned.
 I pray that all we say and do here today before God and our friends will be the beginning of a love that will grow stronger and closer every day.